Intro to the BMID

 The Black Mountain Irrigation District (BMID) is an improvement district operating within the Central Okanagan Regional District.
 A large portion of our service area falls within the City of Kelowna boundaries.
 The Scotty Creek subdivision area that we service located north and east of the airport lies within the Regional District of Central Okanagan.
 Our primary water sources are the Mission Creek and Scotty Creek watersheds.

 BMID is the largest improvement district in the Province.
-As of December 2022 we service a population of approximately 26,000.
-We serve approximately 6,000 Single Family Dwellings.
+As of December 2023 we service a population of approximately 27,000.
+We serve approximately 7,000 Single Family Dwellings and 2,200 Mutli-Family Units.
 We have nearly 10,000 total connections comprised of residential, agricultural, commercial, industrial and institutional properties.

 Our agricultural connections irrigate lands in the the Belgo, McKenzie and Ellison areas of Kelowna.
 We have three grades of agricutural land (residential lots under .5 acres are not included in this listing):